AI-Assisted Legacy Migration: Lessons Learned

 Build the structure.
 Learn the tools.
 Understand their limits.
 Review everything.

-Do this, and you'll see real 2-4x productivity gains on complex work.
+Do that, and you'll see real 2-4x productivity gains on complex work.

 Skip these steps, and you'll spend more time debugging hallucinations than you would have spent writing the code manually.

 Seven weeks in, dozens of tasks migrated, and the workflow finally feels productive.
-Not magic.
+Not magical.
 Not autonomous.
 Just... productive.
 Sometimes that's enough.